Suetonius on Early Christianity

 Majority View: “Chrestus” as a Misspelling of “Christus”

-The majority view holds that Suetonius, a Roman biographer writing decades after the event, either misunderstood a garbled report or simply used a common ancient spelling for “Christus” (Christ).
-The disturbances were not caused by an individual named Chrestus present in Rome, but rather by internal disputes among Roman Jews “at the instigation of” the message of Christ.
-This interpretation aligns perfectly with the spread of early Christianity, which often caused tension within Jewish communities (as seen in the book of Acts).
-The disputes over whether Jesus was the Messiah became so disruptive that they drew the attention of the Roman authorities, prompting the expulsion.
+The majority view holds that Suetonius, a Roman biographer writing decades after the event, reproduced a common Roman mispronunciation of Christus (Christ) as Chrestus.
+On this reading, the disturbances were not caused by an individual named Chrestus, but by internal disputes among Roman Jews “at the instigation of” the message about Christ.
+This interpretation aligns closely with the pattern seen throughout Acts, where proclamation of Jesus as Messiah repeatedly produces division within Jewish communities.

-- Explains why disputes among Jews were serious enough to warrant imperial action.
+• Explains why disputes among Jews were serious enough to warrant imperial intervention.

-- Matches Acts 18:2 and the pattern of conflict over Christ seen elsewhere.
+• Aligns with Acts 18:2 and the broader pattern of synagogue conflict over Jesus seen elsewhere in Acts.

 Minority View: “Chrestus” as a Different Agitator